You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by inhibiting the production of cholesterol in the liver, which helps to lower low-density lipoprotein (LDL) or "bad" cholesterol levels.
+Lipitor, on the other hand, is a prescription medication used to treat high cholesterol levels.
+It belongs to a class of medications called statins, which help lower cholesterol levels by inhibiting the production of cholesterol in the liver.

 Potential Interactions Between Acetaminophen and Lipitor